Last updated: Dec 05, 2019

 It’s Not Important What You Do, But How You Do It

-“If you have no interest in studies, that’s fine!
+“If you have no interest in your studies, that’s fine!
 Maybe you wanted to become a gangster, that’s fine too.
-But don’t become “just another gangster.”
-Become one that has a bounty on his head.”
+But don’t become “just another, gangster.
+Instead, be one with a bounty on his head.”

 “There are greater chances for you to succeed if you do your best work.”

 “I am not asking you to become an IAS, or a thug, or a bank robber, or to top the state in 12th boards exams.
 I am asking you to do your best work, no matter what you do.
 That’s my mantra of success.
 It’s by doing the best work that you can achieve your goals in life, taste success, and can make your dreams come true.”